 By Rev. Tony Marciano

-Rev. Tony Marciano is the executive director of the Charlotte Rescue Mission.
-He is available to speak to your group.
-Find more information at www.charlotterescuemission.org.
+The Rev. Tony Marciano is the executive director of the Charlotte Rescue Mission.
+Visit www.charlotterescuemission.org for details.